 Benjamin Moore White Dove

-A cozier warm white that is one of Benjamin Moore’s most popular colors.
+White Dove is a cozier warm white that is one of Benjamin Moore’s most popular colors.

 Benjamin Moore Simply White

-Benjamin Moore Vintage Vogue Home Interior
+Benjamin Moore Vintage Vogue Inspiration for Your Home Interior

 I have quite a few great real-life examples of Vintage Vogue for you today!